Systemx23x/PI-Pwn-AIO/README.md

 <a href=https://www.linksprite.com/linksprite-pcduino3/>pcDuino3b</a> with armbian <a href=https://imola.armbian.com/archive/pcduino3nano/archive/Armbian_5.38_Pcduino3nano_Debian_jessie_next_4.14.14.7z>Image</a><br>

-## Install PI-PWN-AIO
+## Install PI-PWN-All-In-One

 <br>

 You need to install Raspberry PI OS Lite onto a sdcard or a USB-Drive with PI-Imager<br>

-Place the sdcard/USB-Drive into the Raspberry PI, Boot it and Connect it to the Internet then run the following command<br>
+Place the SDCARD/USB-Drive into the Raspberry PI, Boot it and Connect it to the Internet then run the following Commands<br>

 ```
-ssh username@PPPwn.local
+ssh username@pppwn.local
 ```

 <br>